mnugent04/projectA/README.md

 ## Data Used:
 CSV file showing the Daily Max 8-hour CO Concentration for each day of 2023 from https://www.epa.gov/outdoor-air-quality-data.
+Located in the root directory titled "CO_scv_2023.csv".

 ## Strategies from SwD: